isinkosemen/30DayMapChallenge/README.md

 My primary objective in undertaking this challenge was to leverage my JavaScript skills and explore Observable Plot and OpenStreetMap.

-You can checkout my [Observable notebooks](https://observablehq.com/@30daymapchallenge-ikosemen?tab=recents&at=%4030daymapchallenge-ikosemen&action=edited) for each map challenge.
+You can check out my [Observable notebooks](https://observablehq.com/@30daymapchallenge-ikosemen?tab=recents&at=%4030daymapchallenge-ikosemen&action=edited) for each map challenge.

 ## Day 1: Points